The Best Inflatable SUPS of 2019

 - Paddle — Many boards come with adjustable aluminum paddles.
 These are heavy but durable and adjustable.
 They also collapse down to the width of the board, which makes the complete package easy to transport and store.
-If you want a higher performance paddle, get a carbon fiber one which ranges in price from $180-450.
+If you want a higher performance paddle, get a carbon fiber one.

-- Life Jacket — There are a lot of great life jackets for water skiing and wakeboarding in the $20-60 range.
-However, if you are looking for something that's Coast Guard approved (which is mandatory in places like Lake Tahoe), then you can find one for less than $25-30 like the Stearns Adult Classic Series Vest.
+- Life Jacket — There are a lot of great, moderately priced life jackets for water skiing and wakeboarding.
+However, if you are looking for something that's Coast Guard approved (which is mandatory in places like Lake Tahoe), then you can find one for an even better price like the Stearns Adult Classic Series Vest.

 See below for US Coast Guard stand up paddle board regulations.

 - Roof Rack — If you are going to the lake for the weekend and plan on using your board a lot you might not want to pump it up every single time you go out.
 You can purchase a soft roof rack like the FCS Premium SUP Single Soft Racks to make your life a little easier.
 This rack holds two boards easily.

 - Electric Pump — If you are not psyched on pumping up your board by hand, you can purchase a battery powered air pump for inflating your board.
 We used Sevylor Pump for this review.
 It's a little slow and finicky but got the job done and has an accurate gauge.

 What Are the General Stand Up Paddle Boarding Rules on the Water?